ajdapretnar/orange/docs/tutorial/rst/data.rst

 .. index::
    single: data; examples

 Data table stores data instances (or examples).
-These can be index or traversed as any Python list.
-Data instances can be considered as vectors, accessed through element index, or through feature name.
+These can be indexed or traversed as any Python list.
+Data instances can be considered as vectors, accessed through the element index, or through feature name.

 .. literalinclude:: code/data-instances1.py